indirakalagara/envizi-scope3-ai-assit/readme.md

 ## Envizi AI  Assist

-The AI Assist feature of Envizi uses a natural language processing (NLP) engine to identify the category based on the spend transaction descriptions that are provided by you in the template, and assigns account styles.
+The AI Assist feature of Envizi uses a natural language processing (NLP) engine to identify the Scope 3 category based on spend transaction descriptions  provided by the user.
+Envizi provides a template , following which user prepares and upload the spend-based data to AI Assit.
 AI Assist will pre-process the spend-based records and assign a mappting Account style.
 The user will review the account styles allocated by AI, and then submit the file for loading directly, or modify the account style allocations manually and re-upload a modified file for loading.